tomlhennessy/neetcode-problems/1-arrays-and-hashing/19-buy-sell-stock-ii/notes.md

-# Problem Restate:
+# Problem Restate
-Given an array of prices, find the maximum amount of profit you can make buy buying and selling at a given price on any number of days.
+Maximise profit with **unlimited** transactions (can buy/sell same day), holding **at most one** share at a time.

-# Key Design question:
+# Key Design Question
-We are allowed unlimited buys/sells so we can use a greedy algorithm.
+How to capture all profitable moves without overthinking peaks/valleys?
+- **Greedy**: sum every positive day-to-day increase
+- Intuition: buying at each valley and selling at each peak == summing all positive deltas between them

-# Complexities:
+# Complexities
-time complexity: O(n)
+Time: O(n)
-space complexity: O(1)
+Space: O(1)

-# What I learned:
+# What I learned
-The greedy algorithm works because unlimited transactions are allowed.
-There is no reason to wait for a more optimal result.
-So each time, we always choose the best local result.
+- No single trade; add all rises
+- No need to track holding state specifically with this greedy
+- Equal prices don't matter

-# Mistakes Made:
+# Mistakes to Avoid
-- forgetting to set `i < prices.length - 1` to prevent the loop from going out of bounds
+- Solving as Stock I (tracking global min and max profit)
+- Using `>=` (doesn't hurt, but unnecessary; zero adds nothing)
+- Off-by-one: loop must start at `i = 1`